-About 60% of your body is made up of water.
-The brain and heart are comprised of nearly 75% water.
+About 60 percent of your body is made up of water.
+The brain and heart are comprised of nearly 75 percent water.
 So incredibly simple, water is essential to life.
 When it comes to sources of water, however, quality varies significantly.

 How Much Water Do I Need?

-Conventional wisdom tells us to drink eight 8 ounce glasses of water per day – which is just under two liters.
+Conventional wisdom tells us to drink eight 8-ounce glasses of water per day, which is slightly less than 2 liters.
 That’s not that far from the current medical advice.
 Most experts agree that the average male requires about 3 liters or 13 cups of water a day.
 Females require 2.2 liters or 9 cups a day.
-Pregnant women should consume about 10 cups (2.3 liters) of fluids daily, and women who breast-feed need about 13 cups (3.1 liters) of water a day.
+Pregnant women should consume about 10 cups (2.3 liters) of fluids daily, and women who breastfeed need about 13 cups (3.1 liters) of water a day.

 Remember, water intake isn’t just from drinking water.
 Your liquid intake can also include other drinks and foods.
-For example, watermelon is made up of about 92% water.
-The average adult gets about 20% of their water intake daily from food sources.
-Other fluids such as juice, milk, coffee, and tea also count towards your daily fluid intake.
+For example, watermelon is made up of about 92 percent water.
+The average adult gets about 20 percent of their water intake daily from food sources.
+Other fluids such as juice, milk, coffee and tea also count toward your daily fluid intake.
 Still, the healthiest and least expensive choice for hydration is plain water.

 How Much Water Do I Need During Exercise?

-● Moderate exercise – Add 1.5 – 2 cups per workout
+- Moderate exercise: Add 1.5 to 2 cups per workout

 Water Intake During Illness

 When you’re sick with the flu, the advice “plenty of fluids” makes a lot of sense.
-Since your body works hard to fight off illness, you need more water – especially if you have a high fever.
+Because your body works hard to fight off illness, you need more water, especially if you have a high fever.
 Still, it’s best to consult with a doctor about fluid intake since some diseases cause your body to accumulate fluid.
 Several heart, liver, and kidney disorders might make increasing your fluid intake dangerous, so always ask a health professional first.

 What Are Common Water Contaminants?